square/bionic/docs/api/protocols.rst

-Protocols are special cases of Bionic decorators; their effect is to specify the `Serialization Protocol <../concepts.rst#serialization-protocols>`_ for the resource being defined.
+Protocols are special cases of Bionic decorators; their effect is to specify the `Serialization Protocol <../concepts.rst#serialization-protocols>`_ for the entity being defined.
 For example:

 .. code-block:: python

-    # This resource should only have values equal to "short" or "long".
+    # This entity should only have values equal to "short" or "long".
     @builder
     @bn.protocol.enum('short', 'long')
     def name_length(name):